Tuesday, February 13, 2024

 Salt to taste

-½ cup sour cream (I use full fat Breakstone.)
+½ cup sour cream (I use full-fat—Fage is my first choice; Breakstone my second)

 Caviar, about a quarter of a cup (or more if you want to be extravagant)